dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 ^^^^^^^^^^^^^^^

 The Hardware Domain is also an existing concept for Xen that is enabled through the `is_hardware_domain` check.
-With hyperlaunch the previous process of I/O accesses being assigned to Dom0 for later transfer to the hardware domain would no longer be required.
+With Hyperlaunch the previous process of I/O accesses being assigned to Dom0 for later transfer to the hardware domain would no longer be required.
 Instead during the configuration phase the Xen hypervisor would directly assign the I/O accesses to the domain with the